Kitware/ParaView/Documentation/dev/build.md

 * sudo apt-get install ninja-build
     - ninja is a speedy replacement for make, highly recommended.

+**Note for Ubuntu 16.04**.
+The official Qt 5.9.1 binaries downloaded from `qt.io` are linked against a different version of `libprotobuf` than what ParaView uses, which causes runtime errors in ParaView.
+To avoid this, you can move the file `libqgtk3.so` out from `Qt5.9.1/plugins/platformthemes`.
+This platform theme is linked against a different `libprotobuf` than ParaView.
+Moving it causes it not to be loaded, thereby avoiding the runtime errors with no negative effects on running ParaView.

 Windows:

 * Visual Studio 2015 Community Edition